What Are the Hardest AP Classes and Tests?

 - Teachers also play a role in how students perform in AP classes and on AP exams.

-- Your academic strengths can impact the difficulty of AP classes and tests.
+- Your academic strengths also impact the difficulty of AP classes and tests.

-Top 10 Hardest AP Classes by Exam Pass Rate
+Top 10 Hardest AP Classes by Exam Pass Rates

 AP exam pass rates and the frequency of perfect scores can help you gauge the hardest AP classes.
 The pass rate demonstrates the percentage of students who received a passing score of 3 or higher, while the perfect score rate reflects the percentage of students who received a 5 (i.e., the highest possible score).

-You should also consider the teacher of an AP course and your academic strengths — two important factors that may influence the difficulty of AP classes.
+You should also consider the teacher and your academic strengths — two important factors that influence the difficulty of AP classes.

 |AP Class/Exam||Pass Rate (3+)||Perfect Score (5)|